-All requests for transcripts or diplomas should be made with the campus Registrar.
-Graduates must be current with payments to the College in order to receive official transcripts and diploma.
+All requests for transcripts may be made through the College's website.
+Graduates must be current with payments to the College in order to receive official transcripts and a diploma.
 Unofficial transcripts are available at any time upon request.

 COLLECTIONS